Stronger Than Me

 "Stronger Than Me" is a song by the English singer-songwriter Amy Winehouse from her debut studio album Frank (2003).
 Written by Winehouse and Salaam Remi, "Stronger Than Me" was released in the United Kingdom as the lead single on 6 October 2003, it ended up as the lowest-charting single from Frank and of Winehouse's career, peaking at number 71 on the UK Singles Chart.
 The song nevertheless won the Ivor Novello Award for Best Contemporary Song Musically and Lyrically in 2004.

 The single for "Stronger Than Me" features an exclusive B-side, "What It Is".
-A rare live version of the song performed by Winehouse was featured in the documentary film biopic that's based on the life & death of Winehouse, Amy (2015) and the original version was included on the film's original soundtrack.
+A rare live version of the song performed by Winehouse was featured in the documentary film biopic that's based on the life and death of Winehouse, Amy (2015) and the original version was included on the film's original soundtrack.
 It was said in the film that "Stronger Than Me" first sold over 800 copies a day after its initial release by Winehouse's previous guitarist, Ian Burter.